MicrosoftDocs/microsoft-365-docs/microsoft-365/backup/backup-restore-data.md

 # [Exchange](#tab/exchange)

 Microsoft 365 Backup restores deleted or modified mailbox items from the selected prior point in time.
-Items that remain unchanged in the primary mailbox are compared to that prior point in time, and new items since that prior point in time are not restored, reverted, or overwritten.
+Items that remain unchanged in the primary mailbox are compared to that prior point in time, and new items since that prior point in time aren't restored, reverted, or overwritten.
 This is true whether an in-place or new-folder restore is conducted and is done to prevent excessive operations that might overload your mailbox and its associated storage allocation.

 Follow these steps to restore data backed up for Exchange.